-PowerVC editions include the following features and benefits:
+PowerVC Standard Edition includes the following features and benefits:

-- Policy-based Virtual Machine (VM) placement to improve utilization
+- Policy-based virtual machine (VM) placement to improve use

-- Managing real-time optimization and VM resilience to increase productivity
+- Management of real-time optimization and VM resilience to increase productivity

-- VM Mobility with placement policies to reduce burden on IT staff in a simple-to-install and easy-to-use GUI
+- VM Mobility with placement policies to reduce the burden on IT staff in a simple-to-install and easy-to-use graphical user interface (GUI)

 Table of contents